AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology | |||||

 Quantum evaporation

-of a black hole (Hawkin 's process)
+of a black hole (Hawkin's process)

-The Black Hole ® is where nuclear physics ends !
+The Black Hole ® is the

-The physics of black holes is discussed
+The physics of black holes is

-Black Holes and the Physics of Spacetime
+Black Holes and the Physics of Spacetime".

 Appendix 2: Microphysics and